 If you are not certain, report the accident, especially if you will be putting the claim through your California auto insurance.

 Accidents must be reported to the DMV on California DMV Form SR1.

-Failure to report an accident to the DMV can result in suspension of your driver's license for up to one year.5
+Failure to report an accident to the DMV can result in the suspension of your driver's license for up to one year.5

 Furthermore, most auto insurance policies require drivers to report an accident promptly.

 And even if the accident was your fault, it is usually best to report it.
-The other party may report it (even if the driver says he/she won't), putting you at risk of a suspended driver's license as well as cancelled car insurance.
+The other party may report it (even if the driver says he/she won't), putting you at risk of a suspended driver's license as well as canceled car insurance.

 Early reporting also gives your insurer a better chance to defend your claim.

 The one time it makes sense not to report an accident is if no other driver was involved and your car sustained only minor damage which you can live with or are willing to pay out-of-pocket to repair.

 For instance, let's say you damaged your car by backing into or scraping a wall and